lauriewaller/dino-land/README.md

 * webpack-dev-server 3.8.0

 ## Description
-This application takes in the user's age and their life expectancy.
-It then returns the user's age on Mercury, Venus, Mars, and Jupiter and their life expectancy on the same planets.
-If the user has lived past their life expectancy, the application returns how many years past their life expectancy the user is on each planet.
+This website allows the user to choose the number of paragraphs of lorem ipsum they would like, along with the number of words in the paragraphs.
+A fun twist is that the lorem ipsum is dinosaur-themed.
+This website was created to practice using XMLHTTPRequest and promises to call APIs.

 ## Setup/Installation Requirements

-  1. Go to the main page of the repository (https://github.com/lauriewaller/super-galactic-application)
+  1. Go to the main page of the repository (https://github.com/lauriewaller/dino-land)
   2. In the top righthand corner of the list of files, click the Code dropdown menu.
   3. Click on the clipboard icon to copy the URL to the GitHub repo.
   4. On your computer, open Terminal and navigate to the folder where you plan to clone the repo folder.
   5. Type in `git clone` and then paste the URL you copied:
-      `git clone https://github.com/lauriewaller/super-galactic-application`.
+      `git clone https://github.com/lauriewaller/dino-land`.
 Press Enter.
   6. One great application to open your files in is Visual Studio Code.
 To download VS Code, go to https://code.visualstudio.com/ and click on Download in the top righthand corner.
 From there, choose the donwload type necessary from your computer and follow the prompts.
   7. After you have completed the download, return to Terminal.
 Ensure you are in the portfolio folder and type `code .` and press Enter.
 This will open all files in VS Code for you.
   8. In Terminal, type `npm install`.
 Next, type `npm run build` to set up the dependencies and environment for the project.